2win9s/Fastlane/Development steps/README.md

 ## "Gated State"
-We can define a the equation to update hidden states as note these are not vectors!! scalars in order to fit the achitecture$
+We can define a the equation to update hidden states as note these are not vectors!!
+This is almost akin to an activation function that takes in the previous hidden state

 $h_{t} = h_{t-1} + tanh(a(x_{t}))*\sigma(b(x_{t}))$

+This is inspired by LSTM (the gating) and the Selective State Space Models of the MAMBA architecture (only modify depending on input)